NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 > **NOTE**: this jailbreak attempt does not work 100% of the time.
 If you're running this and getting a different result, try a few times, and you should get a response similar to the previous.

-Allowing the LLM to comply with this type of request is definitely something we don't want.
+Allowing the LLM to comply with this type of request is something we don't want.
 To prevent jailbreak attempts like this, you can add an input rail that can process the user input before it is sent to the LLM.
 NeMo Guardrails comes with a built-in [self check input](../../user_guides/guardrails-library.md#input-checking) rail that uses a separate LLM query to detect a jailbreak attempt.
 To use it, you have to:

 1. Activate the `self check input` rail in *config.yml*.
 2. Add a `self_check_input` prompt in *prompts.yml*.